Binary Choice under Asymmetric Loss in a Data-Rich Environment: Theory and an Application to Algorithmic Fairness: Shallow learning

 \section{Shallow learning}

-The shallow learning amounts to fitting a neural network with one or two hidden layers.
-Neural networks are widely used in econometrics at least since \cite{gallant1988there}.\footnote{Conceptually, neural networks can be traced to early mathematical models of the brain, see \cite{mcculloch1943logical} and \cite{rosenblatt1958perceptron}.
-Among the early econometric applications, we may quote the nonlinear time series modeling and forecasting; see \cite{granger1995modelling}, \cite{lee1993testing}, \cite{gallant1992learning}, \cite{white2001statistical}, and \cite{chen2001semiparametric}; and asset pricing, see \cite{hutchinson1994nonparametric} and \cite{chen2009land}, among others.} We focus on a very simple neural network class consisting of two hidden layers.
-Following the recent trends in big data applications, we refer to this approach shallow learning which in contrast to the deep learning does not allow for the number of layers to scale with the sample size.
+Shallow learning amounts to fitting a neural network with one or two hidden layers.
+Neural networks are widely used in econometrics at least since \cite{gallant1988there}.\footnote{Conceptually, neural networks can be traced to early mathematical models of the brain; see \cite{mcculloch1943logical} and \cite{rosenblatt1958perceptron}.
+Among the early econometric applications, we may cite nonlinear time series modeling and forecasting; see \cite{granger1995modelling}, \cite{lee1993testing}, \cite{gallant1992learning}, \cite{white2001statistical}, and \cite{chen2001semiparametric}; and asset pricing, see \cite{hutchinson1994nonparametric} and \cite{chen2009land}, among others.} We focus on a very simple neural network class with two hidden layers.
+Following recent trends in big data applications, we refer to this approach as shallow learning, which, in contrast to deep learning, does not allow for the number of layers to scale with the sample size.
 Consider a single layer neural network class

 where $a=(a_0,a_1,\dots, a_d)$ and $b=(b_0,b_1,\dots,b_{p_n})$ are parameters to be estimated, $\sigma_0$ is some smooth function, and $|.|_1$ is the $\ell_1$ norm.
 Our shallow learning class is defined as a hybrid network